Self-care

 Has anyone ever told you to stop overthinking things?

 I know that I’ve heard it a few thousand times!
 That might be an exaggeration, but probably not!
-In this article learn 5 simple steps that I take to stop overthinking and be present.
+In this article, you’ll learn five simple steps that I take to stop overthinking and be present.

-Since thoughts are focused in many different ways, the research has generally made the distinction between rumination which is focused on the past and worry which is focused on the future.
-No matter which word you use overthinking tends to loop around the same thought and there isn’t a resolution to what you’re overthinking.
-In fact, the overthinking loop is what keeps the cycle of thoughts running in your mind.
+Since thoughts are focused in many different ways, the research has generally distinguished between rumination, which is focused on the past, and worry, which is focused on the future.
+No matter which word you use, overthinking tends to loop around the same thought, and there isn’t a resolution to what you’re overthinking.
+The overthinking loop keeps the cycle of thoughts running in your mind.

-One of the most frustrating things about overthinking is that it doesn’t get you any further and is generally just not helpful.
-A good way to know if you’re overthinking is when you recognize that you are stuck thinking about the same thing over and over again but your thinking doesn’t lead to a solution.
+One of the most frustrating things about overthinking is that it doesn’t get you any further and is generally not helpful.
+An excellent way to know if you’re overthinking is when you recognize that you are stuck thinking about the same thing repeatedly, but your thinking doesn’t lead to a solution.

 Re-evaluating the past

-Rumination is the term often used by researcher that includes repetitive thoughts about the past (Nolen-Hoeksema, 1991).
-Regrets (feeling badly about an event or missed opportunity) and resentments (anger about an experience) also fit within this area.
+Rumination is the term often used by researchers, including repetitive thoughts about the past.
+Regrets (feeling wrong about an event or missed opportunity) and resentments (anger about an experience) also fit within this area.
 Many people are disappointed that they didn’t pursue a different path in life or are angry about how they were treated in a relationship.
-But one of the things I hear a lot in my practice is when client’s keep thinking about something they said.
+But I often hear in my practice when clients keep thinking about something they said.
 It might be second guessing how a comment might be perceived or judging themselves about a comment and feeling embarrassed about it.
-No matter what your overthinking the past is about, the truth is that it’s not helping you to be present or confidently move toward your future.
+No matter what you’re overthinking about the past, the truth is that it’s not helping you to be present or confidently move toward your future.

 Does overthinking lead to being stuck today?
-Many people overthink the present and it leads to feeling like they’re in quicksand.
-It could be that you question your choices and how they led to your current life circumstances, relationships or work.
+Many people overthink the present, feeling like they’re in quicksand.
+You could question your choices and how they led to your current life circumstances, relationships, or work.
 Typically, this results in more stress and feeling less fulfilled in life.

-Your relationship with yourself is based on the thoughts you think about yourself, your life and the people in the present moment.
-Do you allow yourself to experience your life positively or overthink and focus on perceived flaws and mistakes?
+Your relationship with yourself is based on your thoughts about yourself, your life and the people in the present moment.
+Do you let yourself experience your life positively or overthink and focus on perceived flaws and mistakes?
 If so, this is an opportunity to reassess where you are in the present moment so that you can choose your next steps.

 Controlling the future